jessfraz/blog/content/post/installing-and-using-wireguard.md

 to go over how to install the Wireguard module by using a container and how to run the tools from a container as well.

+**UPDATE (April 2020):** You might want to use [Tailscale](https://tailscale.com).
+It is simple to install and cross platform since it uses the go implementation of wireguard.
+Then you don't have to mess with the kernel!

+I will never forget this thread from 2017 ;) so glad to see the go implementation happen!

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Soooooo waiting for the userspace portable Go implementation.</p>&mdash; Filippo Valsorda 🇮🇹 (@FiloSottile) <a href="https://twitter.com/FiloSottile/status/877581856387944450?ref_src=twsrc%5Etfw">June 21, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Installing

 I wrote a [Dockerfile](https://github.com/jessfraz/dockerfiles/blob/master/wireguard/install/Dockerfile)